Context-Action Embedding Learning for Off-Policy Evaluation in Contextual Bandits: Preliminaries

 \subsection{Marginalized IPS Estimator}

-The OPE problem has been extensively studied.
-Here we describe some of the most common estimators for OPE.
-Perhaps the most widely used estimator is the Inverse Propensity Score (IPS) weighting, sometimes referred as importance sampling.
+Perhaps the most widely used estimator for OPE is the Inverse Propensity Score (IPS) weighting, sometimes referred as importance sampling.
 Given a behavior policy $\mu$, a target policy $\pi$, and a dataset $\cD = ((X_i, A_i, R_i))_{i=1}^n$, the IPS estimator estimates $v(\pi)$ as